 All changes in ownership must be approved by Minnesota Housing.
-If the transfer occurs prior to a date five years after the project's new construction/rehabilitation placed in service date transfer of ownership fee must be submitted to Minnesota Housing along with updated materials of the new owner/management team for each project in which 50 percent or more of the ownership entity is new since reservation or carryover allocation.
-After the five year period, owners must submit an RFA non-refundable processing fee.
-Refer to the Servicing page on Minnesota Housing's website.
-(See Chapter 2.J.
-Unacceptable Practices for further details on Transfer of Ownership.)
+If the transfer occurs prior to a date five years after the project's new construction/rehabilitation placed in service date, a transfer of ownership fee must be submitted to Minnesota Housing, along with updated materials of the new owner/management team for each project in which 50% or more of the ownership entity is new since reservation or carryover allocation.
+After the five-year period, owners must submit an RFA non-refundable processing fee.
+Refer to the Servicing page on Minnesota Housing's website (also refer to Chapter 2.J. - Unacceptable Practices) for further details on Transfer of Ownership.